vpukhanov/pukhanov-ru/README.md

 ```
 npm install
-cp .env.example .env
 npm run dev
 ```

 ## Configuration

 This website is configured using build-time environment variables.
-They are documented in the [.env.example](.env.example) file.
+They are documented in the [.env](.env) file.

 ## Fonts